hedgehoglab-engineering/php-declared-data/README.md

 }
 ```

 #### SparseData

 The `SparseData` interface allows the data object to be instantiated without all required properties.
-Missing properties remain unset or `null`.
+The primary use case for this is transforming PATCH request data where missing properties without defaults may remain unset - i.e.: indicating that the field's value is not being modified.

 ```php
 use HedgehoglabEngineering\DeclaredData\Contracts\SparseData;